 If you prefer instant gratification, tankless water heaters are for you!
 As their name denotes they function without a storage tank, meaning that water is heated on demand.
 For this reason, they’re more cost-efficient than their conventional cousins, because you’re no longer wasting energy keeping gallons of water warm, that you may not even use.
 The only downside to tankless water heaters is lower water pressure overall and it may be difficult to run hot water in multiple areas concurrently.

 Here in the New England area, electric water heaters aren’t as popular, and for good reason.
 They work by intensifying heat drawn from the air and transferring that heat to the water within your storage tank.
 By that logic, the warmer the climate, the more efficient an electric water heater will run.
 (Considering we’re averaging a high of 40 in the New Haven County area this time of year, you may not see too many of these bad boys around town.)

 If you’re in the market for a new water heater, you’ve come to the right place!
-The HVAC experts at Tyler Heating & Air Conditioning can help you select the perfect model and size to support your home’s hot water needs.
+The HVAC experts at Tyler Heating, Air Conditioning, Refrigeration LLC can help you select the perfect model and size to support your home’s hot water needs.
 For more information, dial 203-378-4700 today.